A Year Without Rain (song): Chart performance

-Music videos
+Music video

 The music video, directed by Chris Dooley, was shot on location in Lucerne Valley, California.
-It premiered on September 3, 2010 on Disney Channel, following the premiere of Camp Rock 2: The Final Jam and a sneak peek of Fish Hooks.
+It premiered on September 3, 2010, on Disney Channel, following the premiere of Camp Rock 2: The Final Jam and a sneak peek of Fish Hooks, while it premiered a few days earlier on Gomez's YouTube channel, on August 31, 2010.

 The video starts off with the band driving through the desert in a red convertible.
 Gomez removes a photograph from the sun visor, which is subsequently blown away by the wind.
 The chorus commences as the band disappears and Gomez steps out of the vehicle, wearing a dress and begins to sing.
 As the video progresses, a multitude of photographs of her relationship fall from the sky, as Gomez travels elegantly through the desert.
 During the bridge, it starts to rain as Gomez spots her love interest (Niko Pepaj) in the distance.
 The two begin to walk towards each other, and the video ends as they meet and hold hands.

 Nadine Cheung of AOL JSYK said "She sings: 'I'm missing you so much / Can't help it, I'm in love / A day without you is like a year without rain' and that's really what's depicted in a simple and sweet way."

-A Spanish version ("Un Año Sin Lluvia") of the video was released on November 19 on Vevo.
+A Spanish version ("Un Año Sin Lluvia") of the video was released on November 19, 2010, on Vevo.

 Live performances

-The band first performed the song on September 22, 2010 on The Ellen DeGeneres Show.
+The band first performed the song on September 22, 2010, on The Ellen DeGeneres Show.
 The band performed the song on Good Morning America on September 23, 2010.
 On November 16, 2010, the band performed the song on Lopez Tonight, and they performed it on Live with Regis and Kelly on December 1, 2010.
 They performed the song at the 2011 People's Choice Awards on January 5, 2011, and afterwards were awarded the Choice award for Favorite Breakout Artist.
 Gomez appeared on stage accompanied by low lights and fog.
 Kara Warner of MTV News commented, "Although it wasn't a stadium-rocking performance à la Lady Gaga or Katy Perry, Gomez powered through her pop song with a sense of earnestness and commitment.
 She didn't even miss a beat when her earpiece appeared to fall out mid-song."
 The song was also performed during the "We Own the Night Tour".